paulasamir16/Fortify/Fortify101.md

   + **Fortify Custom Rules Editor**
     + Provides a graphical user interface to create and edit custom rules
   + **FPRUtility**
-    + Command-line tool that enables you to:
+    + Command-line tool that enables you to
       + Merge audited projects
       + Verify FPR signatures
-      + Display information from an FPR file including:
+      + Display information from an FPR file including
         + Any errors associated with the analysis
         + Number of issues
         + Filtered lists of issues in different formats